jhapriyansh/socialmedia-app/README.md

 - **API URLs:** Change API endpoints in your `.env` file. 🔗
 - **Assets:** Update images in `src/assets/` as needed. 📁

-## License 📄

-This project is for educational purposes.

----

 **Note:** This is the frontend only.
 You need a compatible backend API for full functionality.
 A compatible backend can be found [here](https://www.google.com/search?q=https://github.com/jhapriyansh/socialmedia-app). 🤝